emaverick2001/PersonalPortfolio/src/content/blog/clarinet-equipment-notes.md

 I tried Legere French Cut Tenor Sax 2.75 and 3 reeds on my B50.
 When synthetic reeds don't work on your mouthpiece, they have a specific "synthetic buzz", and that's what I was getting with these.
-I wonder if they'd work better on a different mouthpiece, but it's hard to beat the B50/Euro Cut combo.
+I wonder if they'd work better on a different mouthpiece, but it's hard to beat the B50 + American Cut.

 ---